 Many students here at Lincoln East think it is fair to allow student athletes the opportunity to allow their sport to count toward their PE credit, but there are still a couple of different stances on the topic.
 With many people posing the question, “What is considered a sport?”
 And others wonder if we allow other school activities that are physically active these chances to earn credits in a new way even if they aren’t generally considered sports.

-“I do feel like the Show Choir should have the chance to earn credits outside of classes,” Daphne Otu ,who participates in Lincoln East Show Choir said.
-“Just because the dancing we do can be really difficult and intense…and show choir is competitive since we go to competitions.”
+“I do feel like the Show Choir should have the chance to earn credits outside of classes,” Daphne Otu, who participates in Lincoln East Show Choir said.
+“Just because the dancing we do can be really difficult and intense…and Show Choir is competitive since we go to competitions.”

 The way to solve this is by allowing sports to be graded based on attendance and effort.
 If a student shows they are willing to do what it takes for their sport, by contributing to their team, and creating an environment that helps their fellow athletes thrive, they earn an A. This allows the class to count toward PE credits and can be an easy way to boost your GPA.
 By making sports another class helps staff know whether or not you put in enough work to earn physical education credits through your sport or not.